-Personal data is at the heart of the EU General Data Protection Regulation (GDPR), but many people are still unsure exactly what ‘personal data’ refers to.
+Personal data is at the heart of the GDPR (General Data Protection Regulation), but many people are still unsure exactly what ‘personal data’ refers to.
 There’s no definitive list of what is or isn’t personal data, so it all comes down to properly interpreting the GDPR’s definition:

 In other words, any information that is clearly about a particular person.
 But just how broadly does this apply?
 The GDPR clarifies: